DriftSolutions/DriftVM/README.md

 There are certain dependencies you will need for DriftVM:

-apt install apache2 libapache2-mod-php php-cli php-json php-mysqlnd bridge-utils iptables psmisc mariadb-server lm-sensors git
+apt install apache2 libapache2-mod-php php-cli php-json php-mysqlnd bridge-utils iptables psmisc mariadb-server lm-sensors git cmake build-essential libevent-dev libmariadb-dev libmariadb-dev-compat pkg-config

 If you want to use LXC containers: